 Once you’re satisfied, you can begin to hot glue the boxwood onto the inside-bottom of the sieve, leaving a space for the nest.
 Then clip off a few small stems and glue them in the center over the stems (as shown) so they’ll peek out from under the nest.

 Then it’s just a matter of gluing on the nest and adding a simple bow–attach both with hot glue.

 For now I have mine hanging on my ironstone cupboard.

 It sets just the right mood for spring, which has finally arrived in Upstate New York.

-This month’s challenge really stretched my creative skills and led me to consider all different sorts of materials that you can use to make wreaths.
 I so enjoyed combining the old and worn sieve with some newer elements to create something lovely for my home.